pack-it-forms/pack-it-forms/README.md

    existing installation, this step isn't required unless PacFORMS has also been updated, overwriting the previously installed pack-it-forms version of `pac-read.exe`.
-To determine whether this is the case, issue the command `C:\PacFORMS\exec\pac-read.exe` in a Windows Command Prompt shell.
-If the first line of output in the shell window starts with "Traceback", then you should *not* copy `pac-read.exe` to `pac-read-pacforms.exe`, otherwise go ahead and make a copy.
+To determine whether this is the case, issue the command `C:\PacFORMS\exec\pac-read.exe --pack-it-forms-version` in a Windows Command Prompt shell.
+If a version is printed out and you are returned to the command prompt, you should *not* copy `pac-read.exe` to `pac-read-pacforms.exe`.
+   If you are prompted to enter a file, then you *do* need to make the copy.
 4. Copy all the contents of the following directory `<pack-it-forms>\resources\scripts\pac-read\build\exe.win32-3.4` to the directory `C:\PacFORMS\exec`.
 This will overwrite the